cheatham1/GetStartedBook/root_browser_final_plots.md

 * n_jets : Number of jets
 * pvxp_n : Number of primary vertices
 * vxp_z : Z-position of the primary vertex

-The $$W$$ analysis is potentially prone to QCD contributions as there is only one lepton present which may come from non-prompt sources mimicking the desired final state.
-Therefore, potential disagreements must always be understood as a sign that the QCD contributions are not taken into account.
-QCD samples were not included as these have very low statistics after selection while having a large file size.